akvo/akvo-flow-docs/docs/fieldapp2.0/2-installing-app.rst

 Installation by putting the app on the phone directly
 -----------------------------------------------------

-When Internet is not available, there is an alternative way to install the app:
+When internet is not available, there is an alternative way to install the app:

-1. While in a place where Internet is available, get the Akvo FLOW app APK file.
-You can get it by opening a web browser, and in the address bar, type the address of your Akvo FLOW dashboard, and add '/app2'.
+1. Get the Akvo FLOW app APK file on your pc or laptop.
+For this, you need to be connected to the internet.
+You can get the file by opening a web browser, and in the address bar type the address of your Akvo FLOW dashboard, and add '/app2'.
 For example, if your organisation is called 'care', this would usually be 'care.akvoflow.org/app2'.
 Please check with your project manager to get the right dashboard location.
 Save the APK file to your computer.

-2. In the location without Internet connection, connect the device to a computer, so you can see the contents of the SD card.
+2. In the location without internet connection, connect the device to a computer using a usb cable, so you can see the contents of the SD card.
 On the SD card, create a temporary folder, for example called 'temp'.

 3. Copy the FLOW app .apk file to this temporary folder.